ZhenbangYou/SysY-Front-End/README.md

 ### Step 5 Functions
 Things like how to implement a symbol table for functions are so easy that I have no passion for talking about.
-Parameter counting can be readily done by recording it in the terminal representing parameter list, which greatly shows the flexibility of *void**
+Parameter counting can be readily done by recording it in the terminal representing parameter list, which greatly shows the flexibility of *void\**.
+Calling functions and getting return values are also easy.
+But there is still one thing deserving furthur discussing: what if the source code does not have an *return* in some branches?